 The other two, 68-year-old Mohamed Farouq and 63-year-old Mohammed Tariq, both from Rotherham, are respectively charged with four and two counts of indecent assault.

 All three men are due to appear at Sheffield Magistrates' Court on 19 March 2019.

 The Crown Prosecution Service (CPS) confirmed the charges against Ahmed relate to two complainants - a boy and a girl...

 Lord Ahmed, you may recall, has been a fierce critic of child grooming, urging mosques and communities to properly confront the issue.

 Sadly, it isn't the noble lord's first brush with the law: in 2009 he was jailed for dangerous driving after his gold X-Type Jaguar ploughed into another car on the M1, killing its occupant.

 Bizarrely, he blamed that conviction on a 'Jewish conspiracy', prompting accusations of anti-Semitism that led to his suspension from the Labour Party.

 He never rejoined.

-Surprising, really - you'd think Labour under 'anti-Zionist' Comrade Corbyn would welcome back a man with his pedigree.Share this post on social media:
+Surprising, really - you'd think Labour under 'anti-Zionist' Comrade Corbyn would welcome back a man with his pedigree.Share this post or leave a Facebook comment: